 If your payment is successful, you will see the message “Your payment has been received.”
 You must then click Continue to complete your transcript request.
 If we are experiencing any hardware problems, you will receive a “technical problems” message.
 You will need to try again later.
 If you continue to experience difficulty using the web, report the problems to the Help Center at 404-413-4357 (HELP).
 You can also email firstname.lastname@example.org.

 Once a transcript is ordered online, the printing and mailing process will begin.
+Transcripts for pickup will be available the following business day.
 The option cannot be rescinded.
 If you determine that you need an additional transcript before the end of the processing time, you can come in person to request an additional transcript.
 However, doing so may incur an additional charge.

 Transcript requests are completed within 7 business days from the initial receipt.
 You are entitled to 5 free transcripts in your lifetime.
 After 5 transcripts have been requested, a $10 fee will be assessed for each additional transcript.

-If your deadline is prior to 5-7 business days and you can come to campus, you may request the transcript at the Enrollment Services Center, Sparks Hall, room 227 during normal business hours, 8:30 a.m. – 5:15 p.m.
+If your deadline is prior to 5-7 business days and you can come to campus, you may request the transcript at the Enrollment Services Center, on your campus during normal business hours, 8:30 a.m. – 5:15 p.m.
 Please be aware that for transcript request, we do not accept cash payments in the Enrollment Services Center.
 We only accept checks or money orders for transcript requests that must be paid for.

-As a courtesy to our students, we hold all official transcripts for pick-up in the Express Pick-up Location, 292 Kell Hall for 30 days.
+As a courtesy to our students, we hold all official transcripts for pick-up in the Enrollment Services Center, on your campus for 30 days.
 After 30 days, the transcripts are then mailed to the address provided when the request was made.
 However, if a request is made for a transcript to be mailed and it has been processed and sent out, if we are not notified within 30 days that the transcript was not received a new transcript request must be made.

 If you have questions about ordering a transcript, please call 404-413-2248 before placing your order.